 How to determine if your property is at risk for flooding

-To view a map that shows the risks of flooding in your area, go to the FEMA Map Information Exchange and/or contact Planning.
+To view a map that shows the risks of flooding in your area, go to either the FEMA Map Information Exchange, the LFUCG Flood Hazard Zone Viewer or contact Planning.

 If you're buying a home, don't count on your realtor to tell you about any potential flood risk; realtors are often unaware of such issues.